haisheng-zhang/teacher-admin/README.md

 ## Background

 Teachers need a system where they can perform administrative functions for their students.
 Teachers and students are identified by their email addresses.
-This project is to provide a web server (NodeJs and MySql) with public exposed API to fulfill the requirement.
+This project is to provide a web server (NodeJs + MySql) with public exposed API to fulfill the requirement.

 ## Quick start